goncalodumas/retrocomputing/README.md

 # retrocomputing
-Notes on working on old computers
+Notes on working with old computers